Stefterv/processing-p5js-mode/README.md

 I'd like to build a p5.js mode for Processing based around electron.
 This will have the effect that p5.js sketches can be run with local desktop persmissions.
 The ultimate goal of this mode is to make p5.js a first class citizen of Processing.

+## Running the POC
+Currently setup for macOS, will do other platforms later.
+Assumes you have Processing installed in `/Applications/Processing.app`

+- Open this repository in Intellij IDEA
+- Wait for Gradle to download its things
+- Run the Gralde task `runProcessing`
+  - This will install the library in `~/Documents/Processing/Modes/p5js`
+  - This will run a funky version of Processing

 ### Ideal functionality (in order of importance)
 - Wrap p5.js sketches in Electron (in poc)
 - Access node functionality (in poc)